Workflow

 - WorkSafeBC’s 7-day clinical report window is a hard deadline.
 Missing it delays payment and can result in the claim being denied.
 Set the calendar reminder at day 5, not day 7.

-- ICBC claim rejections that don’t get resubmission dates in Airtable get forgotten.
-The Airtable automation should create a follow-up task automatically on any rejection so that nothing relies on the clinician remembering to return to it.
+- ICBC claim rejections that don’t get resubmission dates logged in the clinic’s tracking spreadsheet get forgotten.
+An n8n automation should create a calendar follow-up task automatically on any rejection so that nothing relies on the clinician remembering to return to it.

 - AFU submissions that go in without cross-referencing Jane’s session tags against the client’s remaining fund balance create approval problems.
-Add a fund balance column to the Airtable view and confirm available balance before each monthly submission.
+Track fund balances per client in the clinic’s own spreadsheet and confirm available balance before each monthly submission.
+Airtable’s aggregate view can show total remaining AFU funds across all clients without exposing individual balances.

 - The AFU program ends March 31, 2027.
 Clinics that build the AFU workflow without planning for migration will need to rebuild the tracking logic under whatever authorization structures BC’s replacement programs introduce.
 Build the current workflow with clean separation between AFU-specific fields and the general claim tracking structure so the migration is a modification, not a rebuild.